Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (4) A return collection facility must not discharge, into the environment, a storm sewer or a municipal or industrial effluent treatment works, effluent produced by the operation of the return collection facility unless the discharge meets the effluent standards prescribed in Schedule 1.2.

-(c) a record, updated at least weekly, of the quantity, in kilograms or litres, of each household hazardous waste described for the purposes of paragraph (a) in storage at the return collection facility.
+(c) a record, updated at least weekly, of the quantity, in kilograms or litres, of either

-(3) The owner of a household hazardous waste collection facility where household hazardous waste is stored must do all of the following:
+(3) The owner of a return collection facility where hazardous waste is stored must do all of the following:

-(a) ensure that there is sufficient clearance between containers stored at the household hazardous waste collection facility to permit a visual inspection of the containers for leaks and spills;
+(a) ensure that there is adequate clearance between containers stored at the return collection facility, other than containers contained within a leak-proof means of containment, to allow a visual inspection of the containers for leaks and spills;

-(b) make a weekly inspection of the household hazardous waste collection facility for any irregularities including, without limitation, malfunctions, container damage, leaks and spills which may lead to the escape of the household hazardous waste from the household hazardous waste collection facility or may pose a threat to human health or the environment;
+(b) on a weekly basis, inspect the return collection facility for any irregularities including malfunctions, container damage, leaks and spills which may lead to the escape of the hazardous waste from the return collection facility or may pose a threat to human health or the environment;

-(c) maintain at the household hazardous waste collection facility, for inspection by an officer, a record of inspections conducted as required by paragraph (b) showing
+(c) maintain at the return collection facility, for inspection by an officer, a record of inspections conducted as required by paragraph (b) showing

-(i) any irregularities at the household hazardous waste collection facility and the date the irregularities were discovered, and
+(i) any irregularities at the return collection facility and the date the irregularities were discovered, and

 (ii) the corrective action taken and the date the action was taken.